mMartinez00/HistoryTriviaQuiz/README.md

 # History Trivia Quiz

-Built with HTML, CSS and vanilla JavaScript using the [Open Trivia DB](https://opentdb.com/) History API

-Test your history knowledge!
+This project is a History Trivia Quiz using the [Open Trivia DB](https://opentdb.com/) History API.
+The user is able to select the number of multiple choice questions.
+A score is given after the answers are submitted.

+## Built with:

+- HTML
+- CSS
+- JavaScript